genevate/style_guides/programming/basic.md

 0. Methods must not accept more than four parameters (this includes hash options).
 0. Controllers must instantiate only one object.
 Therefore, views can only know about a single instance variable and should only send messages to that object.

+## Comments

+- Avoid commenting out unused code.
+Always delete the code and use your Git history to restore later if need be.

 ## Bare Words